 Examples of Micro and Macroeconomics

 There are numerous examples of Micro and Macroeconomics across factors, aspects and economic activities.
-Here are the examples of Micro and Macroeconomics:
+Here is the difference between Micro and Macroeconomics with example:

 Examples of Microeconomics